 Let Us Assist You with Your Case

 If you or someone you know is facing drug charges or has been charged with trafficking cocaine in Athens, contact our experienced Athens drug defense lawyer today.
 At the Law Offices of J. Lee Webb, we provide the kind of fierce, effective legal representation you need when facing serious state and federal charges.
-When your future is on the line, get a lawyer you can trust to protect your rights and interests.
+When your future is on the line, get a criminal defense lawyer you can trust to protect your rights and interests.
 We serve Athens and the surrounding areas; call us at (706) 705-5122 or contact our office online today to request a free consultation.